 Now what about the album cover (or “Uncle Samantha” as it was once called)?
 The image itself originates from a 1976 issue of Hustler magazine, and apparently it was a bit of a sore point at the time to ask the Robinson Brothers what it actually meant.
 But then isn’t that the purpose behind album covers, to stimulate conversation, controversy even?

 Amorica may have failed to duplicate the level of commercial success enjoyed by the band’s previous two LPs, but that’s not to say it was, or remains in any way, unsuccessful artistically.
 After this, The Crowes would further retreat from the sort of popularity they once enjoyed in the early ‘90s, something which probably had little to do with them and more to do with the fickleness of the music industry in general.
 And while it may not be a perfect album, neither is On the Beach or Sticky Fingers.
-Amorica is a restless record, whose contents are as ambitious as they are earnest.
-Never again would they manage to make such a bold and enduring statement.
+Amorica is a restless record, whose contents are as ambitious as they are earnest, and remains a bold and enduring statement.